The World Education Centre

 Kaliningrad

-Why does Kaliningrad belong to Russia?
-The area of present-day Kaliningrad used to be part of the Kingdom of Prussia, and had a mixed Polish, Lithuanian and German-speaking population.
+The area of present-day Kaliningrad was once part of the Kingdom of Prussia and had a mixed population of Polish, Lithuanian, and German speakers.
 After the defeat of Nazi Germany at the end of World War II, the territory was ceded to Soviet Russia.
-Its main city, known in German times as Königsberg, was renamed Kaliningrad — the same name given to the entire area.
-After the collapse and disintegration of the Soviet Union, Kaliningrad became part of Russia.
+Its main city, known during German rule as Königsberg, was renamed Kaliningrad, a name that was later applied to the entire region.
+Following the collapse and disintegration of the Soviet Union, Kaliningrad remained a part of Russia.